min2ha/ukwa-site/content/target/71561/index.en.md

   "subject": "Religion/Theology"
 }

-# St Columba's Episcopal Church Grantown on Spey on Facebook

 Facebook page of a Scottish Christian church and its congregation belonging to the Scottish Episcopal denomination located in Grantown on Spey, Highland.